 Here is a list of top 10 things to avoid saying to our bilingual children (or to someone else in front of them!), even if we don’t use the actual words below:

-1. “You aren’t trying hard enough to pronounce that letter/word correctly!”
+1. “You aren’t even trying to say that correctly!”
 Young children almost always strive to please their parents, even if they don’t show it.
 Rarely do they purposely pronounce letters or words incorrectly on purpose, so getting frustrated with our child for making a linguistic mistake won’t get the results that we are looking for.
 In fact, it just might make our child never want to speak our language again.
 Instead, we should use encouraging words (even if we think our little one is just being lazy).
 We should find ways to help our child hear and mimic our sounds and words as much as possible.
 As always: if we suspect a speech or language disorder, we should contact a specialist!

-2. “How many times have I told you!?”
+2. “How many times have I told you… !?”
 Contrary to what many people say, children are not necessarily sponges when it comes to language.
 Sometimes children pick up words and phrases quickly, other times it is more laborious.
 Not surprisingly, children who are are given opportunities to be fully engaged with the language over a long period of time learn languages more quickly.
 If your child doesn’t seem to be picking up your language as quickly as you would like, then find ways to offer more natural language exposure in comfortable environments.
 Each of our children is a unique individual and will pick up language as quickly or slowly as is right for him/her.

 3. “Show your aunt/friend/teacher how well you can speak (language x)!”
 Showing off our children’s language skills is a big no-no. It is one thing to reassure someone that our child can, in fact, speak a language (e.g. for school) but showing off to a family member, friend or stranger is never, ever a good idea.
 First of all, it makes our children feel like their language is something unnatural and an oddity.
 Secondly, it teaches our children that showing off is acceptable and encouraged.
 Asking our child if he or she would like to teach someone else how to say something in a second language is different.
 It is fun to share skills with one another!

-4. “I am going to get angry if you don’t speak (language x).“ Punishing a child for not speaking our language in any way, shape or form may have short-term results but it almost always backfires in the long run.
+4. “I am going to get angry with you if you don’t speak (language x).“ Punishing a child for not speaking our language in any way, shape or form may have short-term results but it almost always backfires in the long run.
 Punishment is different than reminding your child about family rules that have been agreed upon.
 If we punish our children for not speaking to us in our language, we will be building resentment in our children.
 Our child might do what we want right now but only out of fear, not out of a sense of familial involvement.
 The most important element is to keep lines of communication and discussion open.
 The more our children resists speaking our language, the more understanding, empathetic and honest we need to be with ourselves and our children.